Shopify Sales Reports Explained for Better Understanding

 For example, if you make just 2 sales one day and then 99 the next, your average won’t be 99.
 It’ll be somewhere in between, depending on your 30-day performance.
 This report helps you spot long-term insights rather than get distracted by spikes.

-This report tracks the number of orders and total sales from bundled products, that is, when you sell two or more items together as a package, it will count as a bundle order.
+This report tracks the number of orders and total sales generated from bundled products, which are cases where two or more items are sold together as a single package.

 This report highlights the sales made by each of your store staff through your Point of Sale (POS) system over a period of time.